sidnnov/brain-games/README.md

 ### A little about the project:
 -------------------------------
 This is the educational project of the 1st module, the training program for Nehlet, the Python developer profession.
-Contains four games with similar logic.
+Contains five games with similar logic.

 ### Install hexlet-code
 -----------------------